 If you do not need lining, then you are ready to hang the fabric.

-To Make No-Sew Fabric Lining:
+How to Make No-Sew Fabric Lining

 1. Use your decorative fabric that you have already folded and finished the edges on as your pattern.
 Lay lining fabric right side down on ironing board or work surface.
 Fold over the lining to match the size of the decorative fabric.
 Press.
 I lined the entire piece, but you could stop the lining right under the folded edge of the rod pocket.